paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 capacity on the nginx pod(s).

-Let's create a simple testing deployment that will allow us access into the cluster so that we can exercise the ngnix service.
+Let's create a simple testing deployment that will allow us access into the cluster so that we can exercise the ngnix default service.
 We'll create a deployment called, `deployment-for-testing` using the `kubectl run` command.
 And as part of the imperative execution from the command line, we'll use the option `-it` to login directly to the pod running under the deployment.